surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.6.0-b.4 =
+= 9.6.0-rc.1 =

-(2021/11/04) Image and video related changes to options in the Document SSO metabox.
-Fixed the disabled "or an Image URL" options under the Document SSO &gt; Priority Media tab.
+(2021/11/04) Document SSO &gt; Priority Media tab options changes.
+Fixed the disabled "or an Image URL" options in the Document SSO metabox.

 = 9.5.0 =